corubolo/narrative-generator/README.md

 It is finally possible to see the filtered stories as text, or in a tree or graph representation.
 It is also possible to play the merged story graph as in interactive fiction.

-# Authors: Fabio Corubolo, Meriem Bendris
+## Principal Investigator: Paul Watry

-## Developed under guidance of Paul Watry
+## Authors, Co-Investigators: Fabio Corubolo, Meriem Bendris

 #Credits: